brody192/vite-react-template/readme.md

 To see how this is achieved with nixpacks, check out the fully documented nixpacks.toml file in this repository

-The configuration for Caddy is called a Caddyfile, and you can edit that file to further suite your needs, by default it comes configured to serve a single page app for Vue 3, and to also gzip the responses
+The configuration for Caddy is called a Caddyfile, and you can edit that file to further suite your needs, by default it comes configured to serve a single page app for React, and to also gzip the responses

 **Relevant Caddy documentation:**